Iceland Real Estate Market Overview 2022

 Shortage of affordable housing

 There is a shortage of affordable housing in all regions of Iceland, according to a report released by the Ministry of Social Affairs and the Housing Financing Fund.
-Accordingly, about 2,800 to 3,000 units are expected to be built this year – still lower than the required construction of 3,900 to 6,600 new units to stabilize the market.
+In the past decade, dwelling completions in the country have been averaging less than 1,900 units - lower than the required construction of 3,900 to 6,600 new units to stabilize the market.

 According to Asgeir Jonsson, an economist at the University of Iceland, property developers, and contractors have been catering to the luxury market, leaving the demand for affordable housing largely unmet.